 Tips for Helping Students Learn How to Start a Story

 Teachers and parents alike need to work together in order to help students of all ages learn how to start their stories.
-These tips can help people encourage young writers to explore new ideas and writing techniques:
+These tips and hints can help people encourage young writers to explore new ideas and writing techniques:

 - Encourage students to find a space where they feel comfortable, relaxed, and ready to write.
 In the classroom settings, teachers may want to create a writing workshop space, which is a special nook in the classroom where students can go to write freely.
 In the home environment, parents can make sure that students have a quiet workspace where they can journal, complete their school assignments and write stories just for fun.

 - Work directly with students and help them brainstorm.
 For young writers, it is important that they understand how to come up with writing ideas on their own.
 When they discover a topic or a scenario that they are passionate about, they will be more likely to enjoy the writing process.
 By brainstorming alongside them, you can help them narrow down the idea that they want to focus on, which makes it easier for them to start their story.

 - Provide young writers with story starters or short story ideas that are age-appropriate, entertaining, and engaging.
 This is particularly beneficial for students who are still learning how to brainstorm.
 Story starters can help them uncover an idea that they want to explore.